Skip to Content

 Collections let you define and expose dynamic groups of records.
 These groups update automatically when underlying records change, and clients receive diffs of added or removed members.

-This is ideal for collaborative apps, dashboards, and filtered views.
+This is ideal for collaborative apps, dashboards, filtered views, and pagination.

 Expose collections